kapatheus/magento2-centos7/README.md

 Magento administrator:
-John Doe as first and last name. john@example.com as email. john as username and j0hnP4ssvv0rD as password.
+John Doe as first and last name. john@example.com as email. john as username and strong_password as password.
-Database name magento, username magento, password change-with-strong-password and the database server is on the same host as the web server. en_US, US English as a default language.
+Database name magentodb, username magento, password strong_password and the database server is on the same host as the web server. en_US, US English as a default language.
 USD dollars as default currency.
 America/Chicago as a time zone.
-You can find all the installation options here.

 Change to the Magento ~/public_html directory:
 ```bash
 cd ~/public_html